loudoweb/fabula/README.md

 ### Genesis

-This engine has been originally coded for my own tactical rpg procgen narrative game Graal Seeker at [Lugludum](https://www.lugludum.com) back in 2014.
+The legacy engine has been originally coded for my own tactical rpg procgen narrative game Graal Seeker at [Lugludum](https://www.lugludum.com) back in 2014.
 I've only decided to extract the code and make it an open source library in...2022.
-Since then I've successfuly used it in a recent point&click serious game.
+Since then I've successfuly used it in point&click serious games.

 ### Status

 Currently in development.
-Most of my original code still isn't there.
-Then I'll add new features :)
+Most of my original code still isn't there and I plan to add new features :)
-**WIP: RC planned for 2023**
+**WIP: RC planned for 2024/2025**

 ## writing your story with xml